UCLALibrary/docker-cantaloupe/README.md

 Patching an older version of Cantaloupe is possible as well.

+To use Docker BuildKit (i.e., buildx), supply the list of architectures to build:

+    mvn verify -Ddocker.platforms=linux/amd64,linux/arm64

 _Hint: If you want to run a build without a Docker cache, add `-Ddocker.noCache` to your mvn command; for instance: `mvn verify -Ddocker.noCache`_

 ### Run the Cantaloupe container